Middle East Battery Market Analysis by Mordor Intelligence

 Lead-acid held 39.8% revenue in 2025, protected by cost leadership, robust recycling, and entrenched use in starter-lighting-ignition systems.
 Solid-state batteries, though still below 2% revenue, carry the highest 30.9% CAGR to 2031 as pilot lines migrate toward commercial runs in premium electric vehicles and high-reliability grid nodes.

-Lithium-ion chemistries comprised around 45% in 2025 and retained the default status for utility-scale storage.
+Lithium-ion chemistries accounted for around 45% in 2025 and retained the default status for utility-scale storage.
 Flow batteries have broken into industrial slots after Aramco’s iron-vanadium unit demonstrated high-temperature tolerance.
 Enpower Greentech’s relocation under the UAE NextGenFDI program shows Gulf policymakers are courting solid-state pioneers with R&D incentives.
 Lead-acid prices remain 60-70% below lithium-ion on a per-kilowatt-hour basis but carry shorter cycle life, which narrows the advantage in long-run calculations.

 By Application: Automotive Batteries Outpace Industrial and Portable Segments